leroybrown247/RAVENOUS/README.md

 # <img src="public/Ravenous-Favicon-two.svg" width="20"> RAVENOUS

-Ravenous is a restaurant recommendation website that empowers users to search for local businesses based on their location and keywords.
+Ravenous is a restaurant recommendation website that empowers users to search for local businesses based on their location and keywords utilising the YELP API.

 ![](public/Ravenous%20Project.gif)